 Brevard County PA Search

 These search categories are; property search, property data, charts & graphs, a map view, map data, tax roll statistics, eagle view, subdivision plats, millage, all maps & data, and aerial dataset.
-As you choose the category where you want to search for your inquiry, you will need to fill in the data asked you to give to generate the result, details, and map of your search.
+As you choose the category where you want to search for your inquiry, you will need to fill in the data asked to generate the result, details, and map of your search.

-Brevard County PA website
+Access Brevard County PA Website

 As we all know, the standard of technology continuously changes, so will the website of BCPAO.
-As they intend to exceed the requirements of the worldwide web consortium (W3C), the web content accessibility guidelines (WCAG) 2.0 level AA with the compliance with the Americans with Disability Act (ADA) Title II, and to embrace the web accessibility initiative’s accessible rich internet applications (WAI-ARIA) standards.
+As they intend to exceed the requirements of the world wide web consortium (W3C), the web content accessibility guidelines (WCAG) 2.0 level AA with the compliance with the Americans with Disability Act (ADA) Title II, and to embrace the web accessibility initiative’s accessible rich internet applications (WAI-ARIA) standards.

-Brevard County property appraiser’s website has links unaffiliated with the BCPAO, which does not have control and does not endorse any of these websites, police their accessibility, or audit their content.
+Brevard County website has links unaffiliated with the BCPAO, which does not have control and does not endorse any of these websites, police their accessibility, or audit their content.
 These links are websites that visitors can use for their convenience.

-In article VII, a section of the Florida constitution states that all the property owners, as of January 1.
-Who have equitable or legal title to the real estate and maintains it as their permanent residence, will be entitled to a $25,000 homestead exemption.
+In article VII, a section of the Florida constitution states that all the property owners are on January 1.
+Those who have equitable or legal title to the real estate and maintains it as their permanent residence will be entitled to a $25,000 homestead exemption.

 Required Documents for all applicants: